 - To schedule inspections, go online to www.pwcgov.org/ePortal or call the Automated Phone System at 1-866-457-5280.

-- You must have an inspection of the hole for the footing before the footing is poured.
+- You must schedule a 102 pier/deck footing inspection of the hole for the footing before the footing is poured.

 - If footing hole is approved, start construction of the deck.
 If not approved, correct the deficiencies and call for another inspection.

-- Any deck 40” or less from grade to the top of the deck requires a concealment inspection before decking, stair treads or trim that conceals structural elements or connections is installed.
+- Any deck 42” or less from grade to the bottom of the lowest floor framing member requires a concealment inspection before decking, stair treads or trim that conceals structural elements or connections is installed.
 See PWC Policy 4.2.8 Residential Floor Framing Inspections which also applies to decks.